Updated: May 11th, 2025

 Pregnenolone is the compound that makes cortisol, progesterone, and Dehydroepiandrosterone (DHEA).
 DHEA helps produce two other critical sex hormones, estrogen and testosterone.

-When you are experiencing ongoing, chronic stress and your adrenals are pumping out cortisol around the clock, then pregnenolone reduces progesterone and DHEA production to create more space for the creation of more and more cortisol instead.
+When you are experiencing ongoing, chronic stress and your adrenals are pumping out cortisol around the clock, pregnenolone reduces progesterone and DHEA production to create more space for the creation of more and more cortisol instead.
 Cortisol ultimately steals the space from progesterone.

-Another problem that happens during stress is that the production of enzyme 17 alpha(α)-hydroxylase lyase or 17/20 enzyme lyase gets blocked.
+Another problem during stress is that the production of enzyme 17 alpha(α)-hydroxylase lyase or 17/20 enzyme lyase gets blocked.
 17/20 enzyme lyase acts upon pregnenolone and progesterone and is essential for hormone production, sexual development, and reproduction.

 This leads to an imbalance in sex hormones, including progesterone, as well as other hormones.
 This is why so many women have progesterone issues.